ronnyml/snowplow-wiki/setup-guide/3-setup-enrich/configurable-enrichments/JavaScript-script-enrichment.md

 #### JSON configuration file

-The self-describing JSON to configure this enrichment is as follows:
+The self-describing JSON to configure this enrichment with the above JavaScript script is as follows:

 ```json
 {